 Markerless Motion Capture Joint Industry Project (M2CJ)

 SwRI launched the BIOCAP Markerless Motion Capture Joint Industry Program, known as M2CJ, to enable precompetitive research and system development in a collaborative forum.
-M2CJ leverages BIOCAP markerless technology to measures human motion using machine vision, artificial intelligence (AI) deep learning, sensor fusion, and biomechanical analysis.
+M2CJ leverages BIOCAP markerless technology to measure human motion using machine vision, artificial intelligence (AI) deep learning, sensor fusion, and biomechanical analysis.

 The M2CJ’s objective is to further develop and refine the BIOCAP system for use in non-laboratory settings.
 M2CJ will work to identify and prioritize new capabilities for markerless biomechanics analysis needs from the user community to address the current and anticipated applications problems.
 The M2CJ will also promote direct technical interaction among biomechanic and sports science experts and practitioners regarding developing and implementing new state-of-the-art methods for biomechanical assessment.